Top 10 Tips for Acing Technical Interviews

 3. Go Through Likely Questions You May Be Asked

 You can research the company on Glassdoor—you’ll gain information on what type of questions to expect and what types of questions you should be asking at the end.
 Some former employees may have even shared their experiences of what the interview process was like.
 Make lists of the typically asked coding interview questions and common as well as out-of-the-box interview questions and practice with friends or family in an interview-like situation.
 Besides technical questions, you will be asked various questions set in real-life scenarios, like behavioral and situational questions that ask you to solve problems.
-Vibrant Publishers has a wide range of Job Interview Preparation Books on many of these technical topics, including Core Java, SAS, C#, Oracle Database Administration, and Javascript interview questions, as well as books like HR Interview Questions on non-technical interview aspects.
+Vibrant Publishers has a range of Job Interview Preparation Books on technical topics such as Core Java interview questions, as well as books like HR Interview Questions and Innovative Interview Questions on non-technical interview aspects.

 4. Practice, Practice, and Practice Code